esperco/front-end-challenge/README.md

   better job using other tools (Redux, Flux, Ember, etc.), that's fine.
 Feel free to ask us if you have questions about how anything works.

+* Asking questions is good.
+We will not penalize you for asking questions.
+  In an actual work environment, we prefer that engineers spend 30 minutes talking a problem over with someone than spend an entire day building the wrong thing.

-* We're looking for signs you understand Javascript concepts such as events and promises.
+* We're looking for signs you understand concepts such as events, promises, and reactivity, and how those concepts are implemented in Javascript.

 * The API server is sometimes slow and sometimes buggy.
 Your front-end code should handle this gracefully.
+It should also handle a complete loss of connectivity gracefully.

 * Remember that the API server is giving your timestamps based on times in Auckland, New Zealand.
 The existing front-end code here is *not* timezone-